jlpuente/powerbi-dashboard/README.md

 ﻿# Visualization practice on Power BI

-This repository includes a Power BI report and wordings as well in **wordings** folder.
+This repository includes a Power BI report and the wordings in **wordings** folder.